 - Chez Marianne – This Mediterranean food was recommend by a friend.
 It’s a nice change from normal Parisian food.

-Most of you probably know this, but avoid getting food by the Eiffel Tower (especially don’t eat a crepe) – I never thought crepes could be bad, but this was the worst I’ve ever had.
+Most of you probably know this, but avoid getting food by the Eiffel Tower (especially don’t eat a crepe) – I never thought crepes could be bad, but this one was the worst I’ve ever had.

 Everyone’s TAPIF experience is going to be different, but it helps to get a better understanding of what to expect before arriving in France.